 Indeed, by financing the fossil fuel industry, financial institutions create both micro prudential risks and macroprudential risks in what Finance Watch calls a “climate finance doom loop” (see infographic below).
 Fossil fuel finance is a risk for financial stability that unequivocally fits under the current mandate of supervisory authorities.

 As expected, and given their influence on the conduct of financial markets, supervisors and regulators are opting for a cautious approach to tackling the problem of climate risks.
 But the very nature of their actions shows that they don’t take into account the “tragedy of the horizon” inherent to the impact of the climate crisis on the financial system.

-If the Bank of International Settlements itself has described how climate-related extreme events of increasing frequency called “Green Swans” would be a) of systemic importance, and b) impossible to quantify, they omit to reiterate that the “tragedy of the horizon” structurally prevents market participants from incorporating the real cost of sustainability risks in their operations.
+If supervisors and regulators – among which the Bank of International Settlements itself – have described how climate-related extreme events of increasing frequency called “Green Swans” would be a) of systemic importance, and b) impossible to quantify, they omit to reiterate that the “tragedy of the horizon” structurally prevents market participants from incorporating the real cost of sustainability risks in their operations.